drmikehenry/install-linux/install-linux.md

       /tmp/rustup-init -q -y --no-modify-path

-  Use `--no-modify-path` because (homegit) has version-controlled settings for `PATH` that include `~/.cargo/bin`.
+  Use `--no-modify-path` because HOMEGIT has version-controlled settings for `PATH` that include `~/.cargo/bin`.

   Note that `rustup-init` installs a toolchain and various tools in